I'm a homeschooling mother who works from home in the field of social media marketing.

 All you need is a box of some type, paper, scissors, glue, and basic art supplies like markers or crayons.
 Next, add in whatever special elements your child wants to incorporate.
 Let them make the scene as personal as they please.

-Step One: Create a Base
+Step 1: Create a Base

 The base can be anything—the traditional shoebox is only one option.
 We tend to use tissue boxes because we always have those on hand.

-Step Two: Create the Background
+Step 2: Create the Background

-Step Three: Make and Place Your Figures
+Step 3: Make and Place Your Figures

-If you want to mount a figure to the bottom (which is where I want the flower to be), then leave a one inch tab at the bottom of the picture when you cut it out.
-Fold back the tab, and glue it to the bottom of the diorama.
+If you want to mount a figure to the bottom (which is where I want the flower to be), then leave a one-inch tab at the bottom of the picture when you cut it out.
+If you want it to hang from the top, simply add the tab to the top of the drawing instead of the bottom.
+And of course, if you want a figure to come out from the side, leave a tab on the side of the image.
+Fold back the tab where it meets your drawing and glue it to your chosen spot in the diorama.

 Plan your placement of the figures.
 Once you're sure of the placement, glue them on.
-I like to use rubber cement so that if something is not quite right, it can be repositioned.
+I like to use rubber cement so if something is not quite right, it can be repositioned.